 This course is a detailed introduction to the hardware and software associated with the modern Information System in the organization.
 Special emphasis is placed on the microcomputer and its role in the organizational information system.
-Students receive an introduction to programming concepts, coupled with introductory programming using C/C++ and/or Java, communications, networks, and the Internet.
+Students receive an introduction to programming concepts, communications, networks, and the internet.